Acoustics advice when furnishing flexible work spaces

 Theodoor Höngens: "More and more offices are set up according to the 'The New Way of Working' principle: in the morning, employees choose the work space that fit best their activities of the day.
 Often, all these kinds of activities are situated in one big space.
 So acoustics play an important part as well.
 For each space, we are able to chart the amount of "speech privacy" and whether noise limiting measures like sound absorbing ceilings and screens in between desk have the desired effect.
 We did this, for instance, for the new town hall in Heemskerk and for the Outlook building at Schiphol.
 Fun and useful projects - if the New Way of Working is to succeed, good acoustics are an important prerequisite."

-The right acoustics for productive employees
+Good acoustics for more productive employees